-My boss was an engineer and he’d acquired just about the first word processor on campus.
-I loved it – it changed my life immediately and for ever after.
+My boss was an engineer and he’d acquired just about the first-word processor on campus.
+I loved it – it changed my life immediately and forever after.

-The second thing my new boss introduced me to was something happending at MIT (Massachusetts Institute of Technology).
+The second thing my new boss introduced me to was something happening at MIT (Massachusetts Institute of Technology).
 The person creating the buzz at MIT was David Birch.
 David had been a physicist but he’d become interested in American jobs and where they came from.

 From Human Resource Management to Data Management

 My career to this point had been in HR and I’d joined Newcastle University to teach it and research it.
 But Birch’s work fascinated me.

 At the time, if you’d asked anyone how jobs were created they’d have said that big corporations generated them.
 After all, with growing big revenues and big profits there must surely also be jobs.
 Birch questioned that.
 But here’s where Birch’s physicist head comes in.
 Instead of building an economist’s model of the US economy he decided to look at what the population of individual firms had actually done over time.
 In other words, he decided to consider the behaviour of the individual atoms.